Fadeleke57/stock-tracking-app/README.md

 ## Description:

 Bosnai Finance Investment Research is a comprehensive platform designed to provide real-time stock information, sentiment analysis, and historical data analysis.
 It caters to users with diverse financial and investment backgrounds.
-The platform serves as a frontend to a larger project, which includes advanced features like stock price prediction using LSTM (Long Short-Term Memory) networks and data scraping capabilities, detailed in the "predicting_stock_prices_with_lstm" repository.
+The platform serves as a frontend to a larger project, which includes advanced features like stock price prediction using LSTM (Long Short-Term Memory) networks and data scraping capabilities, detailed in the "predicting_stock_prices_with_lstm" repository. *Development for the front-end is still in the works*

 ## Includes..